Immigrants

 Immigrants and health insurance

-♦ If you're a lawfully present immigrant, may also be eligible for Medicaid and Children's Health Insurance Program (CHIP) coverage.
+♦ If you're a lawfully present immigrant, you may also be eligible for Medicaid and Children's Health Insurance Program (CHIP) coverage.

 ♦ If you’re not lawfully present you can still buy health insurance just not at the Marketplace.